 Deafpager.com said it’ll be within 48 hours that the order will be processed.
 If they don’t, I’m gonna report to the Better Business Bureau!

 Mar 14, 2005

 I’m a big-time tech freak so I surf tech webs regularly and saw this new vacuum from Dyson.
+This vacuum was awesome because it could also be used as a car vacuum cleaner.
 I’d already promise myself that I would buy a Dyson vacuum as soon as I buy a house but that’s like 5 years away from now.
 Now, this guy Dyson just released a new vacuum called DC15 with the ball movement.
 It’ll allow you to vacuum more efficiently and getting the work done more quickly.
 Seeing the pic has made me hardly wait to buy my first Dyson vaccum!

 Oct 6, 2004